Giovanna is a British healthcare entrepreneur, writer, bon vivant and mother of two fabulous, grown up daughters.

 As her successful PR career blossomed, Giovanna’s GP brother Dr Vincent Forte designed a nifty medical device to deliver accurate specimen diagnoses and save the NHS £millions.
 When he asked Giovanna to assist, she did.
 The communication business was closed down … and Forte Medical was born.

-Giovanna is also founder of Face to a Name Campaign, designed to help the elderly retain identity and dignity in hospital, a campaign relaunching this autumn with AgeSpace, the leading resource for those caring for the elderly.
+Giovanna is also founder of Face to a Name Campaign, designed to help the elderly retain identity and dignity in hospital, a campaign worth perseverance, although time is something of a challange.

 FirstBorn graduated from Liverpool with a First in History and Hispanic Studies (distinction in spoken Spanish and Basque), has lived and written from Mexico, Georgia, Istanbul and Myanmar.
 Happily she is now closer to home, learning about holistic medicine.
 But not for too long I suspect.
 You can read some of her remarkable work at The Culture Trip.